DNS

 Why DNS was needed?

-DNS stands for Domain name server.
+DNS stands for Domain Name System.

-We all know our system understands machine language and it is hard for a human to understand that language ...Comm'n we all are trying to be sane who are we kidding?
+We all know our system understands machine language and it is hard for a human to understand that language...
+Comm'n we all are trying to be sane who are we kidding?
 That's why each device connected on the internet has a unique public IP.
 So that the identification becomes simplified and faster.
-Let's say I type hamleys.com on my browser, it won't understand it needs a machine-friendly address to look on to internet's street ....thus it will find the IP address of hamleys.com firs then carries out further connection i.e. HTTP/HTTPS connection with hamleys.com site.
-The process of resolving the domain name to machine-friendly address i.e. IP address...is where DNS routing picture comes in!
+Let's say I type hamleys.com in my browser, it won't understand it needs a machine-friendly address to look on to the internet's street... thus it will find the IP address of hamleys.com first then carries out further connection i.e. HTTP/HTTPS connection with hamleys.com site.
+The process of resolving the domain name to a machine-friendly address i.e. IP address... is where DNS routing picture comes in!
 Let's have an even better understanding as we go further.

-DNS basic
+DNS Basics

 Top-level domain (TLD):